smathot/pythontutorials/content/pages/basic/files-and-folders.md

 <div class="learning-goals" markdown="1">
 Files and folders are the building blocks of computer data!
-Knowing how to programmatically navigate the file system and how to read from and write to files is a crucial skills.
+Knowing how to programmatically navigate the file system and how to read from and write to files is a crucial skill.
 So let's learn how to do this!
 {.summary}

 In this chapter, you will learn